Home clearance: costs, process & compare quotes

 How does resale credit work?

-Depending on the condition and quantity of the items, this results in a cost reduction of 10–30%.
+Depending on the condition and quantity of the items, this results in a noticeable cost reduction.
 A fully free clearance is realistic when well-kept branded kitchens, branded appliances (Miele, V-Zug, Bosch) or antiques are present.

 Free collection through the Brocki network